aws-samples/serverless-patterns/apigw-lambda-bedrock-cdk-python/README.md

 ## Amazon Bedrock setup instructions
 You must request access to a model before you can use it.
 If you try to use the model (with the API or console) before you have requested access to it, you receive an error message.
 For more information, see [Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).

 1. In the AWS console, select the region from which you want to access Amazon Bedrock.
-At the time of writing, Amazon Bedrock is available in us-east-1 (N. Virginia) and us-west-2 (Oregon) regions.
+At the time of writing, Amazon Bedrock is available in most major regions.

     ![Region Selection](bedrock_setup/region-selection.png)